Sam Olij: Nazi collaborator

 Olij, and his son Jan, became members of the National Socialist Movement in the Netherlands (NSB) during the Second World War.
 Olij and his son betrayed and arrested numerous Jewish people who were deported as part of The Holocaust.
 One of them was fellow Jewish Dutch boxing Olympian Ben Bril and his family.

 After the war he was sentenced to death for his role in The Holocaust.
 However, his sentence was commuted to life imprisonment which itself was repealed.
 After a psychiatric assessment Olij had his sentence commuted to nine years imprisonment.
 He was released in June 1954.
 His son, Jan, while awaiting trial escaped from an internment camp in 1947 and fled to Argentina where he died in 1996.

 Later life

 Olij died in 1975 in Amsterdam.

+Legacy

+Olij futures together with boxer Ben Bril in one of the episodes of the 2026 season of Het verhaal van Nederland.